 She kept showing up to the Magic the Gathering draft parties until eventually she was the one planning the parties.

-Kelly invokes her passion for all things numbers as EFF's Finance Director.
+Kelly invokes her passion for all things numbers as EFF's Chief Financial Officer.
 Prior to joining the staff, she was a frequent volunteer at EFF events while honing her finance and accounting skills at a large public accounting firm.
 When her head is not buried deep in spreadsheets, she enjoys puzzles and games of most varieties, and attends local sporting events.

 Ernesto Falcon is Senior Legislative Counsel at the Electronic Frontier Foundation with a primary focus on intellectual property, open Internet issues, broadband access, and competition policy.